Relocation Guide · Last updated 2 June 2026

 UK Licence Holders

 If you hold a UK driving licence and become a Gibraltar resident, you can continue to use your UK licence to drive in Gibraltar.
-You do not have to exchange it, but exchanging is recommended to avoid complications, particularly if your UK licence is an older paper version rather than the current photocard format.
-When your UK licence expires, you will need to renew it via DVLA Gibraltar rather than the UK DVLA if you are a Gibraltar resident.
+There is no immediate legal requirement to swap it on the day of arrival.
+That said, exchanging is sensible, particularly if your licence is an older paper version rather than the current photocard format.
+When your UK licence is due for renewal and you are a Gibraltar resident, you renew it through DVLA Gibraltar rather than the UK DVLA.

 EU Licence Holders

-EU licence holders can drive in Gibraltar using their EU licence.
-However, once you become a Gibraltar resident, you are expected to exchange your EU licence for a Gibraltar licence.
-This is a straightforward administrative process but should be done within a reasonable time of establishing residency.
-Gibraltar has reciprocal recognition agreements with EU member states, so the exchange does not require re-sitting a driving test.
+EU licence holders can drive in Gibraltar on their existing EU licence.
+Once you become a Gibraltar resident, you are expected to exchange your EU licence for a Gibraltar licence within a reasonable period.
+Gibraltar has reciprocal recognition arrangements with EU member states, so the exchange does not require sitting a new driving test.
+It is a straightforward administrative process at DVLA Gibraltar.

 Non-EU, Non-UK Licence Holders

-If your driving licence was issued by a country outside the EU and UK, the situation is more complex.
-Gibraltar recognises licences from certain countries for driving purposes but may require you to sit a Gibraltar driving test to obtain a full Gibraltar licence.
-Check with DVLA Gibraltar directly for your specific country.
+If your driving licence was issued by a country outside the EU and UK, the situation is more nuanced.
+Gibraltar recognises licences from certain countries for driving purposes, but may require you to sit a Gibraltar driving test to obtain a full Gibraltar licence.
+Check directly with DVLA Gibraltar for the rules applicable to your specific licence country.

 How to Exchange or Obtain a Gibraltar Driving Licence